sassoftware/viya4-ark/pre_install_report/README.md

 minimum and aggregate settings for CPU and memory on nodes.
 For more information, see the details in the file.

-If you modify the VIYA_K8S_VERSION_MIN to a version less than the minimum Kubernetes version supported by this release of the report tool, you are operatiing outside the supported capabilities of the report tool.
+If you modify the VIYA_K8S_VERSION_MIN to a version less than the minimum Kubernetes version supported by this release of the report tool, you are operating outside the supported capabilities of the report tool.
 It is better to use a release of Viya 4 ARK tools matching the required minimum you may be working with.

 ## Known Issues